nordicenergy/exchange-frontend/README.md

-# Nordic Energy - The Bridge Frontend
+# Nordic Energy - The Trading Bridge Frontend

 ## About
+The Trading Bridge provides a solution for being able to exchange ERC-20 and ERC-721 tokens.
+It utilizes a bridge between two distinct blockchain tokens using the PowerChain and Quorum blockchain environment.

-Frontend repository for the BitFinance Trading Bridge for Nordic Energy.
+Frontend repository for the Nordic Energy Trading Bridge for PowerChain.
 The Trading Bridge provides a solution for being able to exchange ERC-20 and ERC-721 tokens.
 It utilizes a bridge between two distinct blockchain tokens using the PowerChain blockchain environment.

 ## Functionality